alexeikasiuk/cv/cv.md

 ### About me:

 I'm a mechanical engineer.
-I actively studying web development at the moment.
+I'm actively studying web development at the moment to be a full stack developer.

 ### Skills: